 What Does MCV Mean In A Blood Test?

 MCV stands for mean corpuscular volume, which represents the average size of the red blood cells in a specimen.
 If the red blood cells are either too small or too large, that can be a sign of a number of possible health issues.
-But the MCV levels are often influenced by a number of factors such as diet, menstrual cycle, lifestyle, etc. This means that lower or higher MCV levels than usual do not necessarily mean that you have an underlying health issue.
+But the MCV levels are often influenced by a number of factors such as diet, menstrual cycle, lifestyle, etc. This means that MCV low or high levels than usual do not necessarily mean that you have an underlying health issue.

 An MCV blood test is done in order to determine the average size of the red blood cells in the blood, and it is often a part of the regular, complete blood test (CBC) that measures the different components of the blood.